ssurucu/SWE544_2015Fall_Project2/README.md

 10) Commit:66a2ffa 12/01/2016 - Client side now has two threads for incoming-outgoing messages.
 (FIX: Wrong file commit)

-11) Commit:        12/01/2016 - Picked number on the server now broadcast to all clients, client can check for Cinko (dummy service).
+11) Commit:13b1bd1 12/01/2016 - Picked number on the server now broadcast to all clients, client can check for Cinko (dummy service).
 Client-Server messaging is succesfully implemented.
 Broadcast and message sendin to a selected client is completed.
 Server side has been redesigned, it now creates a new thread for every client connection.

+12) Commit:        12/01/2016 - Server side generates the tickets and assigns it to the clients, and clients shows the tickets to the user